Transformative Learning | Intellectual Growth

 Our learning outcomes associated with intellectual growth aim for students to demonstrate their abilities to analyze academically challenging content within their field of study; recognize the value of interdisciplinary in their field of study; and recognize the competitive value of knowledge produced on the African continent.

-We have run programs relating to a seemingly endless list of disciplines – from legal studies, to restoration ecology, to social work, to STEM, to name but a few, and we are increasingly excited at the prospect of programming in new, and even multi/interdisciplinary, areas.
+We have run programs relating to a seemingly endless list of disciplines – from Legal Studies to Restoration Ecology, Social Work to STEM – to name but a few.
+We are increasingly excited at the prospect of programming in new, and even multi/interdisciplinary, areas.
 Please get in touch with us if you are considering customizing your own Faculty-Led Study Abroad or Virtual Exchange program!

 What is Intellectual Growth?